College football bowl schedule: New Year's Eve games previewed and how to watch | NCAA.com

 Here is the full schedule of college football bowl games on New Year’s Eve.

-There are six bowl games on Dec.
-31, starting with the Military Bowl at noon.
-The Sun Bowl, Redbox Bowl and Liberty Bowl all kickoff before 4 p.m.
+There are six bowl games on Monday, Dec.
+31. The Sun Bowl, Redbox Bowl and Liberty Bowl all kickoff before 4 p.m.
 ET, then the Holiday Bowl and the Gator Bowl cap off the college football action in 2018.

 MORE: 2018-19 Bowl schedule, scores